Pharmacy Contraception Service-Overview & Local Support

 Implementation is subject to updates to the service specification and Secretary of State Directions — updates will follow once confirmed.

-Addition of Drospirenone
+Addition of Drospirenone from 29th October 2025

 -